 Your visa application now reads “case is ready to be scheduled for interview”, signifying that USCIS has finished reviewing your documents.
 This key milestone confirms no missing data or unforeseen Request for Evidence.
 With your biometrics processed, you’re on track for your desired benefit, setting USCIS in a position to finalize your case.

 “Read to Be Scheduled” Does not Mean Scheduled

 The status “case is ready to be scheduled for interview” doesn’t mean your interview is set.
 You’re now queued with other applicants awaiting scheduling.
 Delays can arise due to high application volumes.
 Below, we’ll discuss the wait time and which USCIS applications might require or waive an interview.

 Which USCIS Applications Require an Interview?

-- Foreign Government Officials traveling on an A-1 visa for official government business
+- A-1 visa for Foreign Government Officials on official business

-- NATO Representatives and Military Personnel who are traveling on official business
+- NATO Representatives and Military Personnel on official business

 When Will I Receive an Interview Date?